daothienphu/Landmark-Retrieval-AI/README.md

 --checkpoint-500
 --database/
 --query

+Alternatively, you can just pull the data branch instead of the main branch.

 # How to use
 To run a test query and generate a CSV file comprising of 300 queries, each outputing 10 top results, run `python model_lib.py`.